Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models

+In this section we supplement the results shown in Section 6.2 of the main paper by exploring the ability of the DP block $g$-prior to identify clusters of coefficients with similar shrinkage coefficients, as well as the estimation accuracy of the various procedures discussed in the paper.

+{ First, to provide some intuition on the role of clustering in the performance of Dirichlet process mixtures of block-$g$ priors, we present in Figure \ref{fig:joint_p_K_sim}, the joint and marginal posterior distributions for $p_{\gamma}$ and $K_{\bfgamma}$ for the DP block $g$ ($\tau^2 = n$) in two representative datasets.
+Note that, in both cases, the posterior distribution puts all of its mass in at least two clusters of coefficients, with a (marginal) mode of 3 and maximum of 9 in the Dataset 63, and mode of 6 and a maximum of 13 in Dataset 31.
+These results are in agreement with the theory developed in Theorem \ref{th:partition}.}

+{ Next, Table \ref{tab:errortypes05} below is analogous to Table 1 of the main manuscript, but contains results for $\eta = 0.5$ (a middle ground between the cases $\eta=0$ and $\eta=0.9$).
+These results are aligned with those presented in the main manuscript.
+Note that the difference between the GL $g$ and DP block prior when $\eta=0.5$ is very small, which is similar to what we obtained for $\eta=0$.
+This suggests that the differences between these two methods arise for relatively high correlations among the covariates.

-Figures \ref{fig:normMSE_beta_rho0} and \ref{fig:normMSE_beta_rho5} present the average mean squared error (AMSE) for the point estimators of the regression coefficients under various approaches (the posterior mean in the case of Bayesian procedures, and the argument of the penalized likelihood procedure for ALasso).
-As was the case for prediction MSEs, all results are shown relative to the AMSE associated with the standard $g$ prior.
-As before, ALasso is again the worst performer, Horseshoe tends to perform poorly in ``large $p$'' scenarios, and the remaining Bayesian procedures consistently outperform the $g$ prior (except, perhaps, for the null coefficients on some of the datasets).
+Next, Figures \ref{fig:normMSE_beta_rho0} and \ref{fig:normMSE_beta_rho5} present the average mean squared error (AMSE) for the point estimators of the regression coefficients under various approaches (the posterior mean in the case of Bayesian procedures, and the argument of the penalized likelihood procedure for ALasso).
+As was the case for prediction MSEs in the main document, all results are shown relative to the AMSE associated with the standard $g$ prior.
+As before, ALasso is the worst performer, Horseshoe tends to perform poorly in ``large $p$'' scenarios, and the remaining Bayesian procedures consistently outperform the $g$ prior (except, perhaps, for the null coefficients on some of the datasets).